 The Downtown Lowell Historic District (DLHD) was established on December 13, 1983 under the Lowell Historic Board (LHB) state statute (Lowell Historic District Act, Chapter 566, Acts of 1983).
-The boundaries of the district were subsequently expanded in February, 1986 and on August 24, 2004 under procedures set forth by statute.
+The boundaries of the district were subsequently expanded by the Lowell City Council under in February, 1986 and on August 24, 2004 under procedures set forth by statute.

 Creation of the DLHD was a key requirement in the establishment of Lowell National Historical Park and seeks to ensure that development activities within the district are consistent with the preservation of its 19th century setting.